toremalmedal/route-forecast/README.md

 export ORS_API_KEY="$(pass <your_api_key>)" && export USER_AGENT="mydomain.no/app contact@mydomain.no" cargo run --bin route-forecast-server --features server
 ```

-## Using the client:
+## Using the client (in yew):
-- Using the client on a wasm32 build:
+- Using the client on a wasm32 build from a local crate:
 ```{toml}
 # file: Cargo.toml
 weather-route = { version = "0.1.0", path = "<path_to_this_crate>", default-features=false, features = ["wasm"] }
 ```

-Minimal example yew component using the client (takes the first temp and views it, or shows an error):
+Minimal example yew component using the client (takes the first temp returned and views it, or shows an error):
 ```{rust}

 use yew::prelude::*;